Watermelon4man/laser-artisan-box/README.md

 You need 4 sets of the dividers and 4 outside walls

 The no tolerances version has a zero tolerance in the parts that slot into eachother.
-Maybe your laser cuts away enough of the material to use it like that.
+Maybe your laser burns away enough of the material to use it like that.